BG-09-glitch/Billgates_Yahaya_10012200025_project/README.md

 Canteen Ordering System documentation

 Overview
-This project is a responsive **Canteen Ordering System** designed to enable students and staff to browse a canteen menu, customize orders, and track them in real time.
+This project is a responsive Canteen Ordering System designed to enable students and staff to browse a canteen menu, customize orders, and track them in real time.
 It also includes user registration, profile management, and a loyalty program.
 This documentation explains the key features, functionality, and structure of the system.

 Features and Requirements
-1. User Registration & Profile Management (15 Marks)**
+1. User Registration & Profile Management
 - Purpose: Allow users to securely register, log in, and manage their profiles.
 - Key Components:
   - Registration: Collects user details (e.g., name, email, password, dietary restrictions, and allergies).